-The Great Orme Tramway will host its first ever Community Weekend event to thank local residents for their support of this much-loved Llandudno attraction.
+This weekend, the Great Orme Tramway will hold its second Community Weekend event to thank residents for their continuing support.

-Residents of Conwy County will be able to claim half price entry to the attraction on Saturday and Sunday (19 and 20 October).
+Residents of the county of Conwy will be able to claim half-price entry to the attraction this Saturday and Sunday (October 30th and 31st).

-The Tramway is open from 10am until 5pm, with the last return tram departing from Victoria Station at 4.20pm.
+The Tramway is open from 10am until 5pm, with the last return tram departing at 4.20pm.